 Can I bring my kids along?

 Yes!
-The Richmond Garlic Festival is a great place to bring the family.
+The Richmond Garlic Fest is a great place to bring the family.
 Aside from the exciting raptor demonstrations, junior visitors will also love the Little Cloves Kids’ Zone.
 They can craft flower crowns using garlic stalks here and also explore hands-on educational activities such as 3D printing.
 They can even try making music, with instruments provided by the School of Rock music school.

 What about the garlic?!